iran0017/Indigenous-Bridge-Handoff-Packages-Document/README.md

 docker image rm --force [image Id]
 ```
-You can also see it, or download to your computer in [google drive](https://drive.google.com/drive/folders/1x8_nODA5_C6YtPSmfXrJPGeOodMLCM8h)
+You can also see the source code, or download it to your computer in [google drive](https://drive.google.com/drive/folders/1x8_nODA5_C6YtPSmfXrJPGeOodMLCM8h)

 <!-- Dashboard -->

 ## Admin Dashboard